-Fitch has applied a higher than average multiple of 6.75x (in line with VCL 41) at 'AAAsf' as default rates in higher rating scenarios are by definition less volatile over the course of a representative portfolio cycle.
-Our default assumptions in higher rating scenarios of the current analysis (6.8% at AAAsf) are in line with the most recent predecessor as portfolios are closely comparable and the macro-economic situation in Germany is also closely comparable to that in February.
+Fitch has applied a higher than average multiple of 6.75x (in line with VCL 43) at 'AAAsf' as default rates in higher rating scenarios are by definition less volatile over the course of a representative portfolio cycle.
+Our default assumptions in higher rating scenarios of the current analysis (6.8% at AAAsf) are in line with the most recent predecessor.
+This is despite a worse macroeconomic outlook for Germany as 'AAA'-level stresses are usually not subject to cyclical adjustments and the portfolios are closely comparable..

-The default multiple is higher than the typical range (from 4x to 6x at AAAsf) due to the base-case assumption's low absolute level.
+The default multiple is higher than the typical range (from 4x to 6x at AAAsf) due to the basecase assumption's low absolute level.